-The Portland Firefighter Memorial will be located on the east bank of the Willamette River adjacent to Portland Fire and Rescue Station 21 and across from downtown Portland.
+The "Portland Fallen Firefighter Memorial" will be located on the east bank of the Willamette River adjacent to Portland Fire & Rescue Station 21 near the east end of the Hawthorne Bridge.

-“The Portland Firefighter Memorial will be located on the east bank of the Willamette River adjacent to Portland Fire and Rescue Station 21 and across from downtown Portland.
+“The Portland Fallen Firefighter Memorial will be located on the east bank of the Willamette River adjacent to Portland Fire and Rescue Station 21 and across from downtown Portland.
 Whelton Architecture’s design establishes two discernible experiential zones: at the ground level, low horizontal stone benches and walls are rooted into the earth; and in the sky, tall vertical lanterns gently sway overhead.
 These elements are organized across the memorial field in a series of parallel lines whose overall figure is greater than any one individual mark.”

 “The figural reading of the memorial changes depending on the distance from which it is experienced.
 Seen from greater distances the lanterns merge into a unified line of light in the sky.
 This constellation-like pattern will expand the presence of the memorial into a symbol which is visible and recognizable across Portland.”